lcreed/FilterBadRecruiters/README.md

 * Optional feature: automatically file Federal Trade Commission complaint on domains that spam a user with more than x number of messages.
 * Optional feature: Attempt to automatically unsubscribe every time a known domain message is received.

-## License
-The contents of this repository are furnished free for personal use.

 ## Feedback
 I welcome feedback and will happily add any relevant domains you have to the [bad recruiter list](./data/KnownBadRecruiters.txt).